South Africa’s LPG dilemma

 Up until 1994, South Africa was ruled by a system that has become notorious as Apartheid.
 This system was rightfully castigated by pretty much the rest of the planet as inhumane as it denied non-whites equal rights.

-The result was a pretty solid isolation of South Africa from international business and this situation led the countries leaders of the time to put emphasis on some form of energy autarky.
+The result was a pretty solid isolation of South Africa from international business and this situation led the country’s leaders of the time to emphasize some form of energy autarky.
 South Africa was always pretty poor on hydrocarbon reserves but it was one of the biggest coal reservoirs in the world which made power production almost exclusively a coal domain.
 As soon as the specter of more power needed was on the horizon a new coal block would be built and commissioned.

-Besides, the country tried to use whatever little could be found in terms of oil and gas in order to supply its fuel industry.
-The world’s first and longtime only GTL plant was built near Mossel Bay in Western Cape as Natural Gas from an offshore field was to be used for liquid fuel production rather than electricity, that should come from copious coal.
+Besides, the country tried to use whatever little could be found in terms of oil and gas to supply its fuel industry.
+The world’s first and longtime only GTL plant was built near Mossel Bay in Western Cape as Natural Gas from an offshore field was to be used for liquid fuel production rather than electricity, which should come from copious coal.

-This system isolated the South African energy economy from the rest of the planet – the countries geographical position on the tip of the continent furthered their isolation as most other countries simply were not economically attractive enough for their own large scale import projects.
+This system isolated the South African energy economy from the rest of the planet – the country’s geographical position on the tip of the continent furthered their isolation as most other countries simply were not economically attractive enough for their large-scale import projects.
 Namibia’s economy was paltry and it needed to emerge from decades of foreign domination, Mozambique and Angola were mired in decades of civil war and the countries to the north Botswana and Zimbabwe were economic minnows and landlocked.
 Nothing to tie into when Apartheid eventually came down.

 But the Apartheid regime bestowed South Africa with an energy system that albeit working very badly still was here and produced workable results for a long time.
-It was so well-built, in fact, that it took two decades to bring it to its knees but now we are there.
-And this pretty solid but ultimately insufficient system brought South Africa to its knees as it lured to countries leaders and energy players into some kind of false sense of security.
-As long as things don’t fall apart to openly, nothing needs fixing.
+It was so well-built that it took two decades to bring it to its knees but now we are there.
+And this pretty solid but ultimately insufficient system brought South Africa to its knees as it lured to countries’ leaders and energy players into some kind of false sense of security.
+As long as things don’t fall apart too openly, nothing needs fixing.

 That’s over now.
 Everyone is aware that drastic action is needed to solve the crisis and importation of energy is the buzzword.
 An added complexity is that new energy would have to be much cleaner than what has been done in the past.
 It’s 2015 in South Africa too in the end.